alisonmonteiro/shoe-size-converter/readme.md

 Currently, it's based on the old sizing table, which means it can be used to have the same conversion as version 0.0.5 and earlier, BUT with the new API.

+The old conversion table can be found in the `size-tables.js ` file, along with other conversion tables.